Safeguarding

 Due Diligence processes in relation to slavery and human trafficking and performance indicators

-Our safeguarding policies and training highlight to staff that Modern slavery encompasses slavery, human trafficking, forced labour and domestic servitude.
+Our safeguarding policies and training highlight to staff that modern slavery encompasses slavery, human trafficking, forced labour and domestic servitude.
 Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.
 Possible indicators include poor physical appearance, isolation, poor living conditions, few or no personal effects, restricted freedom of movement, unusual travel habits and a reluctance to seek help.

 We always promote awareness to staff that the term ‘modern slavery’ captures a whole range of types of exploitation, many of which occur together.
 Most children / persons are trafficked for financial gain.
 This can include payment from or to the child’s parents.
 In many situations, parents part with their children believing that they will be offered a better life or opportunities in the place they are being taken to.
 In most cases, the trafficker also receives payment from those wanting to exploit the child once in the UK.